General Agreement – General payment service agreement, applied to the Merchant.

 21. If a payment accepted in favor of the Merchant has to be returned to the Buyer, Paysera refunds all or a part of the amount to the Buyer at the request of the Merchant, written or submitted in the System.
 A refund is carried out in the same way as the payment has been performed (refunds in cash are not available).
 A commission fee applied to the Merchant for the acceptance of such payment is not returned to the Merchant.
 Before making a refund to the Buyer, the commission fee of the refund service shall be indicated in the System.

-22. In the event of the payment accepted in favor of the Merchant has been performed in an unauthorised manner (theft of Payment instruments, Passwords or any other cases when the payment is deemed to be unauthorised) and money has been irreversibly deducted from Paysera, Paysera has the right to deduct the same amount of money from the Merchant, and the Merchant shall immediately transfer the amount deducted by Paysera and reimburse Paysera all costs and expenses incurred due to such unauthorised payments.
+22. In the event that the payment accepted in favour of the Merchant has been performed in an unauthorised manner (theft of Payment instruments, Passwords, or any other cases when the payment is deemed to be unauthorised) and money has been irreversibly deducted from Paysera, Paysera has the right to deduct the same amount of money from the Merchant, and the Merchant shall immediately transfer the amount deducted by Paysera and reimburse Paysera all costs and expenses incurred due to such unauthorised payments.
 Paysera shall not assume the risk and be liable for the damage caused due to unauthorised payments performed through third systems.
 If the Merchant does not have a sufficient amount of collected funds in the System to reimburse the incurred loss, the Merchant shall transfer the required amount of money to the bank account specified by Paysera within 7 (seven) calendar days after receipt of the notice.
 Paysera shall inform the Client about each such case by an individual notice via email.

 23.4. the Merchant's general financial situation has changed;